adamdon/ActivityPlanner/readme.md

 ## Installation

-With node.js and npm installed run the following commands from project root:
+With the latest version of node.js and npm installed run the following commands from project root:

 ```bash
 npm install